 In addition, climate change is the subject of an important public policy debate and the basis for new legislation proposed by the United States Congress and certain states.
 Some states have adopted climate change statutes and regulations.
-The United States Environmental Protection Agency (the "EPA") issued greenhouse gas monitoring and reporting regulations that went into effect January 1, 2010, and required reporting by regulated facilities by September 30, 2011 and annually thereafter.
-On November 30, 2010, the EPA published a final rule that sets forth reporting requirements for the petroleum and natural gas industry and requires persons that hold state drilling permits that emit 25,000 metric tons or more of carbon dioxide equivalent per year to report annually carbon dioxide, methane and nitrous oxide emissions from certain sources.
-Under a regulatory extension, the deadline for the petroleum and natural gas industry sources to report their greenhouse gas emissions was changed to September 28, 2012.
+The United States Environmental Protection Agency (the "EPA") has promulgated greenhouse gas monitoring and reporting regulations that, since 2012, have required persons that hold state drilling permits that emit 25,000 metric tons or more of carbon dioxide equivalent per year to report annually carbon dioxide, methane and nitrous oxide emissions from certain sources.

 Beyond measuring and reporting, the EPA issued an "Endangerment Finding" under Section 202(a) of the Clean Air Act, concluding that greenhouse gas pollution threatens the public health and welfare of future generations.
 The EPA indicated that it will use data collected through the reporting rules to decide whether to promulgate future greenhouse gas emission limits.
 On April 17, 2012, the EPA issued a final rule that established new source performance standards for volatile organic compounds ("VOC(s)") and sulfur dioxide, an air toxics standard for major sources of oil and natural gas production, and an air toxics standard for major sources of natural gas transmission and storage.
-Beginning January 1, 2015, all hydraulically fractured or refractured natural gas wells had to be completed using so called "green completion" technology, which significantly reduces VOC emissions.
+Since January 1, 2015, all hydraulically fractured or refractured natural gas wells must have be completed using so called "green completion" technology, which significantly reduces VOC emissions.
 Limiting emissions of VOCs will have the co-benefit of also limiting methane, a greenhouse gas.
 These regulations apply to natural gas wells that are hydraulically fractured, or refractured, and to storage tanks and other equipment.
+On May 12 2016, the EPA issued a final rule establishing additional standards for the reduction of methane, volatile organic compounds, and other emissions from new and existing sources in the oil and gas sector.
+Among other requirements, these new standards require green completion technology for hydraulically fractured oil wells.